-Any student who observes a violation of College policies on Anti-Hazing, Drugs and Alcohol, Student Professional Conduct and Academic Integrity, or Smoking should report the incident immediately to the Campus President who will review all disciplinary matters.
+Any student who observes a violation of Institute policies on Anti-Hazing, Drugs and Alcohol, Student Professional Conduct and Academic Integrity, or Smoking should report the incident immediately to the Campus President who will review all disciplinary matters.
 Student violations of these policies may result in sanctions ranging from warning, lowering of grades, failure of class or placement on probation, to suspension and/or immediate dismissal.

-SUSPENSION is a period of time to be determined by the Campus President during which the student is removed from classes until the terms of the suspension are met.
+Suspension is a period of time to be determined by the Campus President during which the student is removed from classes until the terms of the suspension are met.
 If the terms of the suspension are not met, the student will be dismissed from the program.
 A student may be placed on suspension at any time during the program.

-PROBATION is a trial period of attendance during which the student must improve attendance, grades, or conduct.
+Probation is a trial period of attendance during which the student must improve attendance, grades, or conduct.
 If the student does not improve as required, the student will be dismissed from the program.

-DISMISSAL means that the student has been permanently withdrawn (expelled) from the College.
-The student will be notified by the Dean or Program Director by e-mail using the official School e-mail within three business days of the dismissal decision.
+Dismissal means that the student has been permanently withdrawn (expelled) from the Institute.
+The student will be notified by the Dean or Program Director by e-mail using the official School e-mail and the dismissal notice will also be mailed to the student (with return-receipt requested) within three business days of the dismissal decision.
 The dismissal information will identify the reason for the dismissal, and information as to the individual's right to appeal the decision, if applicable.
-If the dismissal is due to the failure of three or more nursing and/or required courses.
-The required courses are anatomy and physiology, microbiology, nutrition, general biology, and Math 101.
-Please refer to the Student Appeal Policy.
+If the dismissal is due to the failure of three nursing courses please refer to the Student Appeal Policy.